kita-pp/rosu-pp-py/README.md

 Since all the heavy lifting is done by Rust, rosu-pp-py comes with a very fast performance.
 Check out rosu-pp's [README](https://github.com/MaxOhn/rosu-pp/blob/main/README.md) for more info.

+if rosu-pp repository is changed. please use **cargo update -p rosu-pp** to update cargo.lock

 ## Exposed types

 The library exposes the following classes: